AlephAlpha/Nekomata/README.md

 The implementation of non-determinism is based on the paper [*KiCS2: A New Compiler from Curry to Haskell*](https://www.informatik.uni-kiel.de/~mh/papers/WFLP11_KiCS2.pdf).

 The language is still in an early stage of development.
 Many important features are not implemented yet.
 The custom code page is incomplete.
+The semantics of some built-ins are not clear.
 I'm not even sure if it's Turing-complete yet.

 ## Name